dchen077/LIS546-Curated-DH-Data/Project Documentation/Sample Data/Singapore Biographical Database/README.md

 - Standardized null values to be Nil for columns that contain links.

 - Fixed one column name translation mistake.
-Reference2_Complete_Index 参考文献2完整索引 is incorrectly inputted as Reference2_Short_Index.
+Reference2_Complete_Index 参考文献2完整索引 was incorrectly inputted as Reference2_Short_Index.

 - Minimized redundant reference titles in the index columns.